wp-plugins/floating-social-media-icon/readme.txt

 Depending on the theme, the issue can happen, for this case, we have added a theme conflict fix in misc page, please enable it and take a look.

-= Can i have my own social icons instead of the default one? = Possible, Its an advanced option, you just needs to upload your social icons to wp-contents/plugins/floating-social-media-icon/images/themes/ANY THEME NUMBER, replace the current icons with your icons in same name, and then pick that theme number as the theme for the icons and it will load that new social icons.Keep in mind that, when you update the plugin, the custom icon uploaded will go, so always do this same process after you update the plugin.
+= Can i have my own social icons instead of the default one? = Sorry, its only possible in our premium version, you can have unlimited number of extra icons in our premium version and you can even link icons to your website pages or anywhere.

 = How can i use the plugin widgets? =
 Plugin Support Social Media Widget with almost same features of the shortcodes, You can have **many number of widgets where on each widget you can configure the Social Media Icons size and Icon Design/Style**.

 To add a widget to your sidebar.. you theme must support sidebars.
 Go to **Appearance >> Widgets**,to add "Acx Social Icons" widget to your sidebar.

+= Can i have add an icon to connect to a page in our website? = Yes, possible, but only in our premium version, You can have unlimited number of extra icons which links to anywhere you need.

 = How Many Social Media Widget Can i use? =
 Plugin Support More than one instance of Social Media Widgets, SO you can use as many as widget on your sidebars.

-= How can i help the development of this plugin? =

-Acurax Provide Most of all the wordpress related services like website design and development including plugin development, theme design and coding, Graphics Design like header image designing etc. we can do your projects.
+= How can i help the development of this plugin? = Acurax Provide Most of all the wordpress related services like website design and development including plugin development, theme design and coding, Graphics Design like header image designing etc. we can do your projects.
 So here you get what u needs to get done and we getting business so a part of that can be used for the time that we spend to develop plugins like this

-= There are a lot of other social icons plugins, but why this plugin? =

-Most of all the plugins have more and more options which is only easly understandable by advanced users, those have a bunch of social media profile integrations.
-But in our case we choosen the must to have icons and made it perfect animation and position styling..
-More icons on website make it look bad..
+= There are a lot of other social icons plugins, but why this plugin? = Most of all the plugins have more and more options which is only easily understandable by advanced users, those have a bunch of social media profile integrations.
+But in our case we chosen the must to have icons and made it perfect animation and position styling..
+More icons on website make destroy your website look..
 So use the essentials with sexy display.

-= Can i add my own icons for the social media profiles? =
+= Can i add my own icons for the social media profiles? = Sorry, Its only available in our premium version.

-Sorry, Its not supported in this version, but we will be releasing a premium version which support a lot more easy options with in few weeks, we are on its development.

-= After Upgrading Plugin, Icons are not showing. why? =

-You need to visit the plugin settings page once after upgrading to complete the upgrade process.Only after that it will show the icons.
+= After Updating Plugin, Icons are not showing. why? = You need to visit the plugin settings page once after upgrading to complete the update process.Only after that it will show the icons.

-= Will upgrade change any of my settings or configuration? =
+= Will upgrade/update change any of my settings or configuration? =

 No, It will not.. :)